ziu1986/lesson-code-review/_episodes/04-give_cr.md

 > ## Exercise preparation
 >
 > **The helper (administrator)** generates a new repository
->   from the template [template-centralized-workflow-exercise](https://github.com/coderefinery/template-centralized-workflow-exercise) add
->   called `code-review-exercise` (There is no need to tick *"Include all branches"* for this exercise)
+>   from the template [exercise-code-review](https://github.com/sunnivin/exercise-code-review).
+(There is no need to tick *"Include all branches"* for this exercise)
 > - Then **everyone in your group** needs their GitHub account to be added as collaborator to the exercise repository:
 >   - Participants give their GitHub usernames to their administrator (in their respective group, in online workshops you can use the Zoom chat for private communication within the breakout room).
 >   - Administrator gives the other group members the newly created GitHub repository URL.